GNOME-Nepal/website/CODE_OF_CONDUCT.md

 Community members asked to stop any inappropriate behavior are expected to comply immediately.

-We want all participants in the GNOME-nepal community have the best possible experience they can.
-In order to be clear what that means, we’ve provided a list of examples of behaviors that are inappropriate for GNOME-nepal community spaces:
+We want all participants in the GNOME Nepal community have the best possible experience they can.
+In order to be clear what that means, we’ve provided a list of examples of behaviors that are inappropriate for GNOME Nepal community spaces:

 - **Deliberate intimidation, stalking, or following.**